 We want to welcome you to The Data Science Conference®!
 This is your space.
 Get involved.
 Get in touch.
 Let us know what you think.
 We will listen!

-Michael Tsiappoutas, the Conference Chair, has been in the financial sector (Fortune 150) for the last 13 years working on predictive modeling, machine learning, data mining, and statistical learning.
-He developed and taught Mathematics for Data Scientists for Lewis University's Masters in Data Science program, where he still serves on its Advisory Board.
-He did freelance statistical consulting, taught data analytics graduate courses and undergraduate math courses, and worked on statistical digital signal processing of early-20th-century voice signals.
+Dr. Michael Tsiappoutas, the Founder and Chair of The Data Science Conference®, has been in the insurance industry (Fortune 150) for thirteen (13) years, working on statistical predictive modeling, machine learning, data mining, and statistical learning.
+An applied physicist by training, he did statistical consulting, taught mathematics and physics at community colleges and universities, taught data analytics graduate courses and undergraduate math courses, and did research on statistical digital signal processing of early 20th century voice acoustics.
+He had a chance to use his engineering knowledge on projects ranging from text analytics for predicting corporate litigation, to image processing for identifying fraudulent mechanics shops.
+He taught at Lewis University's Master's in Data Science program (where he developed and taught Mathematics for Data Scientists and served on its advisory board) and at Southern New Hampshire University's Master's in Data Analytics program.
 He holds a Ph.D.
 (Engineering & Applied Physics), two Masters degrees (Applied Physics; Quantitative Psychology), and a double major Bachelors degree (Psychology; Physics).
 He is the CEO of NeoNorm, LLC that puts together The Data Science Conference®.
-He lives in Connecticut with his wife and ten-year-old son, his pride and joy!
+He lives in Connecticut with his wife and son.